 Young horses need to be taught lead training as well.
-It is not just about the ropes.
 Here's a simple method.
 Hold the rope and walk the horse around.
 Take some moments in between where you would need to wait and give the command of 'stand'.
 Repeat the procedure a few times.
 This would help the horse understand this command.
 This tip can be used for a young foal as well.

 Your horse should also learn to walk besides you when it is on a lead.
 Here, with the help of a lead, you can train it to stop and walk as per the signals given by the rider.
 Always ensure that you warm up the horse before every training session.

 When you use the reins, remember to do so with care.
 The direct rein is the one with which you can pull its mouth, and the indirect rein is the one which is used to press the neck.
 Always remember to use this with care.
 Pressure can be increased if you do not get the desired results.

 Remember one thing―you would need to keep practicing the exercises and help your horse understand what is expected.
 Keep repeating the procedures and remember to enjoy the training process―this is the best way to get better results for any task.